Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 6. Donuts

 Americans eat an average of 63 donuts a year per person.
-Which makes sense because the U.S. produces about 350,000 donuts per week!
+This makes sense because the U.S. produces about 350,000 donuts per week!
 And if you live in Massachusetts you may be doing your part to bring that average up.
 Boston has the most donut shops per capita, with one shop for about every 2,500 people.

 7. Chips